50 Fun and Unique Things to Do in Gainesville TODAY

 How much does it cost to visit the Samuel P. Harn Museum of Art?

-The 108,800-square-foot facility is open from Tuesday through Saturday and is free of admission.
+The 108,800-square-foot facility is open from Tuesday through Saturday and is one of the best things to do in Gainesville because it is fun and completely free.

 Address: 3259 Hull Road, Gainesville, Florida 32608